A Tougher Road With Biden: The World Leaders Who Banked On Trump

 How it might change under Biden

-"It would be a sort of earthquake," Rubens Ricupero, a former Brazilian ambassador to the U.S., says.
+"It would be a sort of earthquake," says Rubens Ricupero, a former Brazilian ambassador to the United States.
 Biden would likely pressure Bolsonaro on the erosion of human rights protections, including for Indigenous people, but it's the Brazilian leader's positions on the Amazon that would really be scrutinized.
 Biden wants to join forces with other counties to create a $20 billion fund for Brazil as part of an effort to press Bolsonaro to end rising deforestation.
 Still, Biden would need Brazil's cooperation on Venezuela and containing China, Brazil's biggest trading partner.

 The relationship with Turkey's Recep Tayyip Erdogan